armeetj/autograd/README.md

 `autograd/engine.py`

 We can construct expressions using the `Value` class.
 Internally, the library maintains a graph representation of variables and their dependencies.
+We can calculate all gradients of parameters of an expression by calling `.backward()` on the result of an expression.

 ```python
 from autograd.engine import Value